 • Property crime is 16.3. vs. the U.S. average is 35.4.

-Due to the high salary that Ardsley residents have, most of them work in New York City, where the average income is about the same as in Ardsley.westchester Ardsley is thus a commuter town.
+Due to the high salaries that Ardsley residents earn, many of them work in New York City, where the average income is comparable to that in Ardsley.
+Ardsley is thus a commuter town.
 One downside is that it takes Ardsley residents longer to get to work if they work in New York City.
-Getting to New York Grand Central Terminal from Ardsley takes roughly 30 minutes, and the national average for people who commute to work is 26.4 minutes.
+Traveling from Ardsley to New York Grand Central Terminal takes approximately 30 minutes, which is slightly longer than the national average commute time of 26.4 minutes.

-Residents ride the Metro-North train station to get to Manhattan from Ardsley, NY, and vice versa; the town is such an escape—as well as a small leafy enclave– that it doesn’t have a train stop.
+Residents ride the Metro-North train station to get to Manhattan from Ardsley, NY, and vice versa; the town is such an escape—and a small leafy enclave—that it doesn’t have a train stop.

-The closest Metro-North station is Dobbs Ferry.
-But many residents also utilize farther stops, giving them more flexible commuting schedules.
+The closest Metro-North station is Dobbs Ferry, but many residents also utilize farther stops, which gives them more flexible commuting schedules.

 A limited number of parking permits are available at the Dobbs Ferry station.
 Contact the Village Clerk’s office at 914-693-1550 for more information.
-The downside is limited parking, and parking permits are hard to get.
+The downside is limited parking, and obtaining parking permits can be challenging.

 Thus, those who use Metro-North do not drive alone to the train station; they are accompanied by someone who can guide them there and drop them off.

-Ardsley, NY, is picturesque, with verdant hills, winding roads, and plenty of green spaces.
-Ardsley’s offerings are more than expected from such a small village.
-The village has nine parks with over 60 acres of parkland.
+Ardsley, NY, is a picturesque town, featuring verdant hills, winding roads, and numerous green spaces.
+The village’s offerings are more than expected from such a small village.
+It has nine parks with over 60 acres of parkland.

 Six are small parks, and four have playgrounds, athletic fields, and significant areas for picnics and gatherings.
 There are also hiking trails and a chain of lakes and reservoirs for fishing enthusiasts.
 Ashford Avenue is part of the main street, which connects the towns of Scarsdale and Dobbs Ferry.

 Located at the eastern end of Ashford Avenue is the Louis Pascone Memorial Park.
-The park is an enormous grassy hub filled with basketball and tennis courts, a skate park, picnic areas, and playgrounds.
+The park is a vast, grassy hub featuring basketball and tennis courts, a skate park, picnic areas, and playgrounds.
 Here, at the park’s pavilion—think Gilmore Girls—with summer concerts.

-The village even has its branch of the Westchester Country Library System.
+The village even has its branch of the Westchester County Library System.

-Many residents attend a community center and annual events, including the Fireman’s Carnival, Egg Hunt, and Ice Cream Social.
+Many residents attend community center events and annual gatherings, including the Fireman’s Carnival, Egg Hunt, and Ice Cream Social.